THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 Training.
 Sacrificing.
 Performing.
 Holding yourself to impossible standards.

-And somewhere along the way, surgery stopped being something you do and quietly became who you are.
+And somewhere along the way, surgery stopped being something you do and became who you are.

 The Diversification Lab exists to help you loosen that grip — not so you lose focus, but so your life doesn’t feel so fragile.